Naawan

-Naawan, officially the Municipality of Naawan (Lungsod sa Naawan; Bayan ng Naawan), is a fourth class municipality in the province of Misamis Oriental, Philippines.
+Naawan, officially the Municipality of Naawan (Lungsod sa Naawan; Bayan ng Naawan), is a municipality in the province of Misamis Oriental, Philippines.
 The population of the town is estimated to be 22,444 according to the 2020 census.

-Naawan has earned a national reputation as one of the most beautiful towns in the country, as well as being named the cleanest town in the Philippines in 2008.
+Naawan was named as the cleanest town in the Philippines in 2008.

+History

 In 1957, the barrio of Naawan, then part of Initao, was incorporated into the town of Naawan.
 The process for incorporating Naawan, from Initao was started in 1956.

 Geography

 Barangays

 Naawan is politically subdivided into ten barangays.
+Each barangay consists of puroks while some have sitios.